Grandpa helped me realize it's vital to appreciate life's simple pleasures

 I relish the quiet of a predawn run.
-Focus on the cadence of my footfalls, breathe the crisp morning air.
+I focus on the cadence of my footfalls, breathe the crisp morning air.

 I pass the local technical college and notice an older gentleman, leaning on a pillar.
-He sports glasses; his frame, slight, thin; grey hair combed over scalp.
-Stares into the ether of . . .
+He sports glasses; his frame, slight, thin; grey hair . . .

 Rejecting my ethnicity exposed a childhood insecurity with being different